multitude-amsterdam/p5Catalyst/README.md

 ), doAddToRandomizerAs=true);
 ...
 ```
-Adding the `doAddToRandomizerAs` argument will add a die button (🎲) to the controller that indicates whether the controller will be randomized when the Randomize button is clicked.
+Note: adding the `doAddToRandomizerAs` argument will add a die button (🎲) to the controller.
+It indicates whether the controller will be randomized when the Randomize button is clicked.
 Adding it as `false` will also add it to the controller, but it will load as the 'off' state.
 See how this works in the [demo](https://multitude-amsterdam.github.io/p5Catalyst/app/).
+This is practical for users to take control of the randomization of the sketch.

 ## 5. Customize the styling in `style.css`
 Most of the styling variables can be found under `:root`, like colours, sizes and font settings.